alphagov/inside-government-admin-guide/first-steps/markdown.md

 ---
 layout: default
-title: Inside Government Admin Guide - Markdown
+title: How to publish content / Use Markdown
 ---

-## Markdown
+## Use Markdown to create headers, links, bullets, tables, acronyms or blockquotes

 Publisher uses ‘Markdown’ to format the content.
 Instead of using an editor tool, you can type simple Markdown commands within the copy to create the formatting you want.